bahrus/xtal-element/README.md

 HTML Modules and scoped custom element registries are easily the two proposals I most eagerly await.

 A number of intriguing interim proposals are being adopted in the absence of scoped custom element registries.
-Because trans-render provides a number of facilities for substituting one tag name for another, here's the approach xtal-element adopts.
+Because trans-render provides a number of facilities for substituting one tag name for another, here's the approach xtal-element adopts:

 The best analogy would be web servers that have a default port, but if that port is in use, it searches for a close by port not in use.

 If another custom element is found matching the same name, the new custom element will be registered with the first non-taken number appended to the name.
 Static prop 'isReally' allows consumers to know which tag name to use.
 Using this feature is not easy if using dynamic import (I think).

-So for XtalElement, use the is static prop to define the default custom element name:
+So for XtalElement, use the "is" static prop to define the default custom element name, as before (modeled after Polymer):

 ```JavaScript
 import {define} from 'xtal-element/XtalElement.js';